aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/tabdelimited-to-markdown/_index.md

 The following example demonstrates how to convert TABDELIMITED to MARKDOWN in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TABDELIMITED into MARKDOWN.
+Follow the easy steps to convert TABDELIMITED to MARKDOWN.
 Upload your TABDELIMITED file, then simply save it as MARKDOWN file.
 For both TABDELIMITED reading and MARKDOWN writing you can use fully qualified filenames.
 The output MARKDOWN content and formatting will be identical to the original TABDELIMITED document.

 {{% /blocks/products/pf/agp/text %}}